World Heavyweight Championship (WWE): Belt design

-The World Heavyweight Championship belt has a design that pays homage to the historic Big Gold Belt, which was used for WWE's previous World Heavyweight Championship (2002–2013) as well as the WCW World Heavyweight Championship before that.
+The World Heavyweight Championship title belt has a design that pays homage to the historic Big Gold Belt, which was used for WWE's previous World Heavyweight Championship (2002–2013), as well as the NWA World Heavyweight Championship and WCW World Heavyweight Championship 1986 to 1991 and 1991 to 2001 versions before that.
 It also features tributes to previous designs of the company's original world championship, the WWE Championship (1963–present).
 Like the historic Big Gold Belt, the title has three large gold plates on a black leather strap.
 All three plates include traditional filigree with each plate outlined in a rope trim to represent the three ropes of a wrestling ring.
-Like all of WWE's other championship belts, the side plates include a removable round center section which can be replaced with the reigning champion's logo in lieu of the nameplate that was found on the original Big Gold Belt; the default side plates feature a gold WWE logo over a globe (customizable side plates were introduced with the 2013–2014 version of the WWE Championship belt).
+Like all of WWE's championship belts, the side plates include a removable round center section which can be replaced with the reigning champion's logo in lieu of the nameplate that was found on the original Big Gold Belt; the default side plates feature a gold WWE logo over a globe (customizable side plates were introduced with the 2013–2014 version of the WWE Championship belt).

 At the center of the center plate, there is a large globe that has WWE's logo over top of it.
 The WWE logo is silver with black filled in the blank spaces of the globe.
 The globe itself represents that the title is defended around the world.
 Above the globe is a banner with the text "WORLD" written in silver with a banner below the globe that says "CHAMPION", also in silver.
 Also on the center plate are three lions, which represent the McMahon family crest (as WWE was founded and owned by the McMahon family until September 2023); there is a full-bodied lion on each opposing side of the globe facing outwards while the third is a lion's head at the very bottom of the center plate (the McMahon family crest was previously included on the side plates of the WWE Championship belts from 1998 to 2005).
 At the top of the center plate right above the "WORLD" banner is a crown, a nod to Bruno Sammartino's WWE Championship belt during his long reign (there was also a crown on the Big Gold Belt).
 Right above the crown is an eagle, which is an homage to the various WWE Championship belts that included an eagle up until 2013, most notably the Winged Eagle championship belt design (1988–1998).
 There are a total of 60 diamonds across the three plates; these were in commemoration of the 60th anniversary of WWE, as the company was founded in April 1963 and the title was unveiled in April 2023.